It's been a long, winding road to get here.

 We'll look at the side effects of low dose naltrexone below (it will be brief).

-Let's look at the some of the most prevalent autoimmune diseases.
+Let's look at some of the most prevalent autoimmune diseases.

 Low dose naltrexone and rheumatoid arthritis